• Skip to primary navigation

 • Shredded cheddar cheese – pre-shredded store-bought is fine or you can shred your own.

-• Optional toppings – sliced avocado, lime, sour cream or greek yogurt, more salsa, cilantro.
+• Optional toppings – sliced avocado, lime, sour cream or Greek yogurt, more salsa, cilantro.

 How to make taco stuffed peppers